MODULE 5 - Women and the Energy Transition

 Gender Pay Gap

-Women earn 15% less than men.
+Women in the energy workforce earn on average 15% less than men.

 Policy Spaces